hyperledger-archives/education-cryptomoji/code/part-two/processor/README.md

 In addition to those repeats, the processor has a `getPrng` function.
 This takes a seed, and returns a pseudo-random number generator function.
-That function will return a seemingly random integers, _but_ two PRNGs that start with the same seed, will always generate the exact same set of numbers.
-This will be very important for creating pseudo-random effects (like generating new cryptomoji), that will still be _deterministic_.
+That function will return a seemingly random integers, _but_ two PRNGs that start with the same seed, will always generate the same set of numbers.
+This will be important for creating pseudo-random effects (like generating new cryptomoji), that will still be _deterministic_.
 Every blockchain node validating these transactions will get the exact same results.

 Oh, and we've already done `getPrng` for you.
 You're welcome.